gatsbyjs/gatsby/packages/gatsby-plugin-preact/README.md

 ## Install

-`npm install --save gatsby-plugin-preact preact preact-compat`
+`npm install --save gatsby-plugin-preact preact@beta preact-compat`

 ## How to use